copyright©2025

 We took the train to Waterford, then a bus to Tramore.
 Karolina’s camera clicked endlessly, capturing the wild, uncontainable joy of escape.
 The Irish Sea stretched vast and untamed.
 On Tramore beach, the fair had gone, but it did not matter.
 We wandered along cliffs, waves smashing against jagged rocks below, laughter spilling over the edges of our voices.

-Lunch came in a seaside pub, wind whipping hair and spirits alike.
-My phone buzzed incessantly.
+We stopped for lunch at a small seaside pub, the wind tugging at our hair and carrying the briny tang of the sea.
+The warmth of the food and the chatter around us offered a rare sense of normalcy, though my phone buzzed incessantly.
 Jack wanted to know where I was, when I’d return.
-One calm text was insufficient.
+One calm text was never enough.
 I typed firmly: I’ll be home when I’m home.

 I learned to navigate it cautiously, to treasure fleeting moments of bliss, to brace for inevitable storms.
 Perhaps, in that strange, inexplicable way, it was enough.